 Store in the refrigerator or a cool, dark place.
 (They’re really good cold!)
 Make sure you store them in an airtight container or tightly wrapped in plastic wrap or aluminum foil.

 They’re crispy, they’re sweet, they have a fall-like flavor (butterscotch), and they’ve got the creamy goodness of miniature marshmallows.

-In other words, these sweet treats are the whole package!
+In other words, these sweet no bake haystack cookies are the whole package!
 I absolutely fell in love with them.
-And trust me when I say I was happy to find a use for the container of chow mien noodles in my pantry.
+And trust me when I say I was happy to find a use for the container of crunchy chow mien noodles in my pantry.
 They had been in there a while and needed to be used.

 You guys know me.
 I can’t seem to leave well enough alone.
-I’m already thinking of ways I can change this up next time.
+I’m already thinking of ways I can change up this haystacks recipe next time.
 Here are some ideas that come to mind:

 Peanut butter chips in place of butterscotch.
 You could do full-on peanut butter haystacks.
 Use peanut butter chips, peanut butter, and throw in half a cup of dry roasted peanuts, as well!